 Its size is simultaneously ridiculous and awesome.

 I forgot how good this recipe was!!!!
-Mega giant cookies just bigger, better versions of an already delicious food.
+Mega giant cookies are just bigger, better versions of an already delicious food.

 How to Make One Giant Monster Cookie

 The ingredients are exactly the same as my regular batch of monster cookies, only significantly reduced.
 The process is the same too, but you only need 1 bowl!
 Cream butter and sugars together, then beat in the dry ingredients.
 It’s best to use a mixer, but if you don’t have one, make sure the butter is nicely softened so you can easily mix it.

 Want to leave out the peanut butter?
 No problem.
 For a giant oatmeal M&M cookie, simply skip the peanut butter.
 For a chocolate version, try my XXL Death by Chocolate Cookie.
 Or try my One Giant Sugar Cookie or One Giant Oatmeal Creme Pie Cookie.
 A giant cookie for all your favorite cookie cravings!

 The only tricky part, if I can even call it that, is the egg.
 1 egg is simply too much, so only use SOME of it.
 Crack 1 egg, beat it, then use 2 Tablespoons of the beaten egg.
 (Add the rest to your scrambled eggs the next morning!)
 Don’t use just the egg yolk or just the egg white in this cookie.